Ultimate I Spy

-Ultimate I Spy is a 2008 video game developed by British studio Gusto Games and published by Scholastic for the Wii home console.
+Ultimate I Spy is a 2008 video game developed by British studio Gusto Games and published by Scholastic for the Wii.
 The game is based on the books.
-The game combines aspects of party video games and adventure games and is aimed at 4 to 7 year olds.
+The game combines aspects of party video games and hidden object games and is aimed at 4 to 7 year olds.

 Gameplay

-Players control a magnifying glass and search scenes through 10 different educationally themed areas, either in single-player or two-player mode.
-There are 40 different riddles in the game, 4 in each of the 10 maps.
+Players control a magnifying glass and search scenes through ten different educationally themed areas, either in single-player or two-player mode.
+There are forty different riddles in the game, four in each of the ten maps.
 Players are able to play minigames in the riddles, such as throwing darts and juggling.